devyourown/rust-restaurant/README.md

-# Managing Restaurant Seat
+# Managing Restaurant

 # Description
-I'm going to make a program which is responsible for booking system.
+I'm going to make a program which is responsible for operating restaurant system.
 This is for learning Rust Programming Language and Object-oriented programming.

 # Tech spec